A Feature Of Catabolic Reactions Is That They: Complete Guide

 3. The Electron Transport Chain

 The ETC sits in the inner mitochondrial membrane like a conveyor belt.
 NADH and FADH₂ dump their electrons, which cascade down a series of protein complexes.
-Each step pumps protons (H⁺) across the membrane, building an electrochemical gradient And that's really what it comes down to.
-Still holds up..
+Each step pumps protons (H⁺) across the membrane, building an electrochemical gradient But it adds up..

 4. Oxidative Phosphorylation